riboviz/riboviz/docs/user/riboviz_outputs.md

 ## `<SAMPLE_ID>_output_report.html`

-This output report in .html format contains a provenance section for the sample run, all of the pdfs produced, and a information on any plots not produced multiple figures output by riboviz:
+This output report in .html format contains a provenance section for the sample run, all of the pdfs produced, and information on any plots not produced multiple figures output by riboviz:

 * first figure (link to description below?)
 * ... (fill this in!)